-- Be observant, using eyes and ears to find birds in all the different habitats that make up your space.
+- Encourage students to be observant, using eyes and ears to find birds.
 Birds can be found on the ground foraging for food, taking shelter in shrubs or trees, flying across the yard or high up in the sky!

 - Take note of size, shape, colors and patterns, songs and calls, behaviors and habitats of birds